modeckrus/PathFinder/README.md

 In order for everything to work.
+You can use my version of or-tools or
 You need to download the finished version from here. https://developers.google.com/optimization/install/cpp/linux run shell:
     cd or-tools